ddsjoberg/gtsummary/README.md

 The {gtsummary} package creates presentation-ready tables summarizing data sets, regression models, and more.
 The code to create the tables is concise and highly customizable.
-The resulting tables are georgeous\!
+The resulting tables are gorgeous\!
 Data frames can be summarized with any function, e.g. mean(), median(), even user-written functions.
 Regression models are summarized and include the reference rows for categorical variables.
 Common regression